ecreager/pocket/README.md

 # pocket
 :jeans:
-hacking on semantic level music data: synths and sequencers
+hacking on semantic level music data: synths and sequencers disclaimer ~ work in progress